efezinoidisi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 1-hello_you is a script that prints hello <user>, where user is the current Linux user

+- 2-path is a script that adds '/action' to the PATH

 - 4-global_variables is a script that lists environment variables

 - 5-local_variables is a script that lists all local variables, environment variables and functions